 We need your help now more than ever to effect change.
 This is your chance to make our voices heard and to give voice to the 25,000 Texans experiencing homelessness.

-Homeless Crisis Response Systems, or Continuums of Care, end homelessness through the strategic development of systems based on data-driven solutions.
+Homeless Crisis Response Systems, or Continuums of Care, prevent and end homelessness by strategically developing systems based on data-driven solutions.
 These systems can quickly and efficiently use funding to prevent or divert households from homelessness.
 Our priorities for strengthening homeless crisis response systems are:

 Ending homelessness requires housing.
 Texas must support the development and rehabilitation of more affordable housing if we want to end homelessness.